- Home

 IDEXX topic of the month: Diagnostic approach to lymphadenopathy in the dog

 BSAVA Webinar LibraryThis webinar gives an overview of differential diagnoses for canine lymphadenopathy, the technical and diagnostic challenges of lymph node cytology and how to approach further testing in cases of lymphoma.
 Tips to help avoid non-diagnostic samples and a brief overview of the spectrum of canine lymphoma should equip you to tailor the diagnostic approach for your patients.
+This webinar is provided by BSAVA Education Partner IDEXX.
+A collection of IDEXX ‘topic of the month’ webinars is available here.

 -